 Sigappu Rojakkal

-Sigappu Rojakkal is one of the few thrillers in Indian cinema with an original storyline during the 70s and deserves to be seen for its sensitive subject matter and excellent direction.
-Bharathiraja was known for making some of the best films in Indian cinema but was panned by critics as a filmmaker only capable of making movies with Village based themes.
+During the 70s, Sigappu Rojakkal stands out as one of the few thrillers in Indian cinema with an original storyline, deserving attention for its sensitive subject matter and excellent direction.
+Critics, despite Bharathiraja’s acclaim for creating some of the finest films in Indian cinema, labeled him as a filmmaker only proficient in crafting movies with village-based themes.
 Bharathiraja proves many of his critics wrong in this film by bringing a modern contemporary thrilling drama Kamal Hassan shined as a innocent film maker in Aval Appadi Than and once again proves his depth and power as an actor with a totally contrast power packed performance as Dileep, an intelligent businessman.
 This is one of those few movies that is actually thrilling right from the first frame to the last.

 The cinema fans are kept totally at the edge of their seats and one would feel like someone would suddenly appear from behind their back while watching the film.
 The film also has a strong message in it and depicts how few devastating events in life can totally change a person.
 Sridevi also plays a prominent role in the film as the female lead and does her part well.
 The chemistry shared between Kamal Hassan and Sridevi in the film is a treat to watch especially in Ilayaraja’s song ‘Indha Miniminikku…’ which has a beautiful tune and excellent picturization.
 Director Bharathiraja proves his versatility as a director in this film and shows that he is capable of directing all kinds of subjects.